Artificial Intelligence Regulation: What Laws Do Countries Apply to This Tech?

 Except for transparency requirements, AI systems posing low or no risk are typically exempt from regulations.
 AIDA merely places transparency requirements on high-impact AI systems; it does not explicitly prohibit AI systems that pose an unacceptable level of danger.
 Most of AIDA’s substance and specifics are being left to future laws, including the definition of those “high-risk” AI systems to which most of AIDA’s requirements are attached.

 Need help building a custom machine learning model?
-Turn to our ML consulting and development services
+Turn to our machine learning consulting services

 United Kingdom